networknext/next/docs/setup_semaphoreci.md

 There are also extended tests that are too long and expensive to run with every commit, but we recommend running these manually when you make any significant changes.

-These tests ensure that the entire system works together and meets specifications.
-If any of these tests fail, the system is not suitable for production release.

-Run the following tests manually:
+Run the following tests manually by clicking on them and confirming "Start promotion" for each item.

 * Functional Test API
 * Functional Test Backend